An inductive model structure for strict $\infty$-categories: Equations and Saturations in an -Marked -Category.

-As $X$ is also fibrant, One can then consider an inverse $\overline{h'}$ of $\overline{h^{-1}}$ in $X$, whose image by $\pi$ is going to be a second inverse of $h^{-1}$ in $Y$, and again because $Y$ is fibrant, one can hence construct a marked arrow $h \to \pi(\overline{h'})$, applying the isofibration property one more time then gives us a lift of $h$ and concludes the proof. \end{proof}
+As $X$ is also fibrant, one can then consider an inverse $\overline{h'}$ of $\overline{h^{-1}}$ in $X$, whose image by $\pi$ will be a second inverse of $h^{-1}$ in $Y$, and again because $Y$ is fibrant, one can hence construct a marked arrow $h \to \pi(\overline{h'})$.
+Applying the isofibration property one more time then gives us a lift of $h$ and concludes the proof. \end{proof}

-\begin{lemma} An isofibration between fibrant $m$-marked $\infty$-categories has the right lifting property against all equations and saturations \end{lemma}
+\begin{lemma} An isofibration between fibrant $m$-marked $\infty$-categories has the right lifting property against all equations and saturations. \end{lemma}

-\begin{proof} We will show that such a morphism has the lifting property against all left equations, the exact same argument shows that it also has the lifting property against all right equations.
+\begin{proof} We will show that such a morphism has the lifting property against all left equations; the exact same argument shows that it also has the lifting property against all right equations.